ppetrovtv/pine_script_docs/source/essential/Drawings.rst

     :depth: 2

-Starting with Pine v4, indicators and strategies can create *drawing objects* on chart.
-At the moment two kinds of drawings are supported, *label* and *line*.
+Starting with Pine v4, indicators and strategies can create *drawing objects* on the chart.
+At the moment, two kinds of drawings are supported, *label* and *line*.
 There is one instance of each on the following chart:

 .. image:: images/label_and_line_drawings.png